 - Make sure you have an antivirus program installed

 An antivirus is a must-have piece of software if you want to keep your device safe and data secure.
 The real challenge might be when you need to find the right one for your needs.
 This guide will provide all the needed details to find the best antivirus program.

 Once you’ve decided on one, be sure to keep it updated at all times.
 So that any vulnerabilities it might have been patched while also keeping an updated malware database.

 - Use a traffic filtering solution to keep malware at bay

 Cybersecurity would be easy if an antivirus could detect 100% of malware out there, but it can’t provide full protection.
 Fileless malware and some rootkits are so well programmed and obfuscated, they can be nearly impossible to detect.

-We suggest trying our Heimdal PRO product to better protect you from brand new and unlisted malware antivirus software can’t detect.
+We suggest trying Thor Foresight to better protect you from brand new and unlisted malware antivirus software can’t detect.
 It will also sanitize your Internet traffic and block malicious traffic, making sure you have your both financial and confidential information data safe.

 We also added a list of in-depth articles we recommend reading so you can better know how to recognize different signs of malware infection and protect your computer with multiple layers of security.

 - Here’s How to Get Solid Browser Security [Updated 2017]

 - The 13 Step Guide to Secure Your PC After a Fresh Windows Installation [Updated]